 Since cashmere is incredibly soft with good insulating properties, cashmere products are very popular for cold weather clothing and accessories.

-Cashmere wool is very heavy for goats if not combed in spring.
+NO,cashmere wool is not cruel to animals.
 Each year from March to May, farmers will comb cashmere from goats to make them feel lightweight.
+It is similar to cut off people's hair to keep relaxed.
 After the combing, farmers usually cut the out hairs short for goats too.
 In summer, the weather is hot, goats keep them feel cool when going outside for eating grass.
 So it is not cruel to animals.

 Some people may ask do goats die for cashmere, the answer is definitely no. As we just talk, if farmers do not comb cashmere for goats, they will suffer from hot weather in summer.

-On another aspect, cashmere wool will grow up like people's hairs by self, especially in winter, this is their own ability to keep them warm when winter comes.
+On another aspect, cashmere wool will grow up like people's hairs by self, especially in winter, so goats will not die due to farmers combing.